 When it comes to criminal law, the process doesn’t end with a trial verdict.
 For many individuals, the hope for justice lives on through the appellate process.
-Appellate counsel plays a pivotal role in this stage, but what happens when they fall short?
+Appellate counsel plays a pivotal role in this stage, but what happens when someone is the recipient of ineffective appellate counsel?
 In this comprehensive guide, we’ll delve into the concept of ineffective assistance of appellate counsel and its significance within the realm of criminal law.

 Understanding Appellate Counsel’s Role